 Cultivating leadership skills in our Scholars is one of the organizational goals of OpenWise Learning.
 We do this by providing our Scholars opportunities for leadership with teamwork, extended project work, and mentoring other Scholars as peers.

 Every year we invite a number of the Scholars who graduate from our OWL Immersive back to our Immersive to mentor and help the new cohort.
-Our Scholars impart the knowledge and skills they have learned in our OWL Immersive and our OWL Academic Year Sessions to a new class of OWL Scholars.
-Our second year Scholar’s experience and leadership help to ease the way for the new additions to OWL.
+Our Scholars impart the knowledge and skills they have learned in our OWL Immersive and our OWL STEM Leadership Corps to a new class of OWL Scholars.
+Our second-year Scholar’s experience and leadership help to ease the way for the new additions to OWL.

 We work to develop a diverse group of STEM mentors to work with our Scholars.
 We look for mentors working in different aspects of science, engineering, technology, and math to whom our Scholars can connect on a cultural level.
 We encourage our speakers and mentors to be supportive, to be active listeners, and to lend their authentic perspectives.
 If you are interested in becoming a mentor please contact us.